Alee14/shiftos-website/src/pages/downloads.md

 Download ShiftOS here!
 This contains the ShiftOS source code and ShiftOS binary files.

-If you have files for ShiftOS, feel free to make a [pull request](https://github.com/Alee14/shiftos-website)!
+If you have files for ShiftOS, zip it (if it has dependencies), and send an email to archive@shiftos.dev with the binary/zip attached.

 # ShiftOS Source Code
 All ShiftOS source code are located at https://git.alee14.me/shiftos-archive.